vrmiguel/jacarex-old/README.md

 Enters the Regex testing REPL.

 USAGE:
-    jacarex playground [ARGS]
+    jacarex playground [OPTIONS]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

-ARGS:
+OPTIONS:
-    <words>...
-Loads the words passed as arguments as test strings for the tester
-    <filename>    Loads the words passed as arguments as test strings for the tester
+    -f, --filename <filename>    Loads the file passed as argument as a test string -w, --words <words>...
+Loads the words passed as arguments as test strings

 Note: tester is an alias to playground, so `jacarex tester` works as well.
 ```